yawenx2004/portfolio-site/README.md

 Welcome to my Node.js portfolio! 🌟 This is where I showcase my projects, skills, and experiences as a web developer and UI/UX designer. 🌻🌿

-This is absolutely still a work in progress (and I'm spending way too much time on this instead of my actual CS classes </3), but here are the current features as of 22 April 2024:
+This is absolutely still a work in progress (and I'm spending way too much time on this instead of my actual CS classes but it's been incredibly fun </3), but here are the current features as of 22 April 2024:

 - **portfolio** (🚧 under construction): built on a responsive grid layout; showcases my projects
 - **resume** (🚧 under construction): here you can view and/or download a copy of my resume (last update sometime in April 2024)